How high do I need my Flue?

 The minimum flue height as specified in the standard AS/NZ 2918 is not less than 4.6 metres from the top of the floor protector – for solid fuel heaters.
 The presence of adjacent tall trees or buildings may mean that…

-There are a number of reasons why a fire may smoke into the room.
-Check the following points before contacting your local Warmington retailer: The chimney may need to be cleaned.
-If the chimney has been swept and the fire…
+There are several reasons why a fire may smoke into the room.
+Check the following points: Clean the chimney.
+If the chimney has been swept, check that the sweep has reassembled the flue system and fire correctly.
+Check that the…

 We often hear the complaint that someone has a ’bad’ stove or fireplace because it smokes into the house.
 In our experience however, draft problems are almost never caused by the fireplace or appliance, and in fact 75% can usually…